 Carbon monoxide sensors are usually located near appliances such as furnaces or space heaters to warn occupants of potentially dangerous levels.
 But they can be installed anywhere—even outside—to monitor any potential sources of CO.
 Experts recommend installing them in living areas, bedrooms, and other spots where people spend time resting or sleeping.
 It’s also a good idea to have them on every floor to cover the entire home.

-What Should I Do When a Carbon Monoxide Alarm Goes Off?
+The 4 Things to Do When a Carbon Monoxide Alarm Goes Off

 The first course of action is to call 911.
 This toll-free communication channel will connect you to the fire department and ambulance services.
 The fire department will dispatch a team to come and assess the risk, while an ambulance will be on standby in case someone needs urgent medical attention.
 Besides that, most 911 responders are trained to handle life-threatening issues and will offer you quick advice on how to save yourself, your kids, and your pets.